 The CCEIS Team continued to meet throughout 2021-22.
 The root causes of significant disproportionality continue to be refined as the first plan ended.
 Data was collected for a second group of target students.
 The Educational Services team facilitated professional learning on the English Learner Roadmap (EL Roadmap) from educational partners from the San Mateo County Office of Education.
 Teachers and staff learned more about meeting the needs of all learners through engagement and culturally responsive teaching practices.
 Teachers developed a deeper understanding of the needs of English Learners and how to better provide designated and integrated English instruction.
 The Multi Tiered System of Support (MTSS) Coordinator led professional learning on tiered interventions and best Tier 1 practices.
 The English Learner Coordinator led professional learning on how to better use our curricula materials to meet the needs of all learners.
-The Special Education Program Coordinator began work with several educational partners to refine the fidelity checklist and Student Success Team (SST) process to address Significant Disproportionality and help teachers to better meet students' needs in the general education classroom.
-This work will continue into the 2022-23 school year.
+The Special Education Program Coordinator is working with several educational partners to refine the fidelity checklist and Student Success Team (SST) process to address Significant Disproportionality and help teachers to better meet students' needs in the general education classroom.

+We need to consider the whole child and identify the other barriers students are experiencing.
 The Special Education Plan (SEP) plan team and the subsequent collaborations provided additional root cause analysis data around the underperformance of students with disabilities on state assessments including students with IEPs not having access to all general education curriculum and students with disabilities not participating in interim assessments.
 This excludes them from an opportunity to practice the accommodations and modifications.